bioinfo-pf-curie/vegan/docs/troubleshooting.md

   --containers.specificBinds '/data/'
 ```

-Of note, do not forget to bind the specific folder containings the BAM files you want to use as baseline, otherwise `MSIsensor`
+Of note if you are using `singularity`, do not forget to bind the specific folder containings the BAM files you want to use as baseline,
-will not be able to read them.
+otherwise `MSIsensor` will not be able to read them.